Sociedade Esportiva de Búzios

-Sociedade Esportiva de Buzios, known in English as The Sports Society of Buzios, or known simply as Buzios, is a male professional Brazilian football club based in Búzios, Rio de Janeiro.
+Sociedade Esportiva de Buzios, known in English as The Sports Society of Buzios, or known simply as Buzios, is a men's professional Brazilian football club based in Búzios, Rio de Janeiro.
 The club was founded on May 15, 1971.

 History

 After conquering the four-time Buziana league of Sports in the Junior category in 2008, Buzios embarked in 2011 on its debut in professional football by joining the FFERJ Squad for the Rio de Janeiro State Championship Series.